PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

 11. Transcribing the next sign
 `````````````````
 Once a sign has been saved, if you would like to continue on transcribing a next sign, you can either click on
-the "New gloss" button or go to Menu and select "New gloss".
+the "New gloss" button or go to "File" and select "New gloss".

 You can repeat the transcribing process from :ref:`enter_gloss`.